wormhole-foundation/wormhole-docs/learn/glossary.md

 ## Heartbeat

-Each Guardian will issue a `heartbeat` on a 15-second interval to signal that it is still running and to convey details about its identity, uptime, version, and status of the connected nodes.
+Each Guardian will issue a `heartbeat` on a 15-second interval to signal that it is still running and convey details about its identity, uptime, version, and the status of the connected nodes.

-The heartbeats are shown on the [Wormhole dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/#/?endpoint=Mainnet){target=\_blank}.
+You can view the heartbeats on the [Wormhole dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/#/?endpoint=Mainnet){target=\_blank}.

 ## Observation